-s) Selling and marketing expenses
+r) Selling and marketing expenses

 Selling and marketing expenses consist primarily of advertising and promotional expenses, salaries and other compensation-related expenses for the Group's sales and marketing personnel.
 Advertising and promotional expenses consist primarily of costs for the promotion of corporate image, online and offline events.
 The Group expenses all advertising and promotional expenses as incurred and classifies them under selling and marketing expenses.
-For the years ended December 31, 2019, 2020 and 2021, the advertising and promotional expenses were RMB291.2 million, RMB156.6 million and RMB140.1 million, respectively.
+For the years ended December 31, 2020, 2021 and 2022, the advertising and promotional expenses were RMB156.6 million, RMB140.1 million and RMB57.6 million, respectively.

-t) Leases
+s) Leases